Where to Sit at the Metropolitan Opera

 $150-$500

-This level of the opera house is made up exclusively of boxes, each with 6 seats and a coat closet.
-This section is the most 'luxurious' in the theater, and therefore it is the most expensive.
+This level of the opera house is made up exclusively of boxes, each with six seats and a coat closet.
+This section is the most 'luxurious' in the theater, and is the most expensive.
 Center boxes ($300-$500) are usually not worth the trouble, as you can get the same view and acoustics for about half the price if you sit in the grand tier.
-If it's the intimacy and luxury of the parterre boxes that is appealing to you, you can enjoy practically the same experience in the less expensive side boxes ($150-$200).
+If it's the intimacy and luxury of the parterre boxes that are appealing to you, you can enjoy practically the same experience in the less expensive side boxes ($150-$200).

 Sit Here If: